pankod/superplate/documentation/docs/ci/travis.md

   - npm ci
   - npm run lint
   - npm run test
 ```
 :::tip
-The following commands adding to `./travis.yml` by superplate if any of plugin at the below selected during project creation phase.
+The following commands are added to `travis.yml` by superplate if any of plugins listed below is selected during project creation phase.
 :::

 :::note